I make a few appearances in the second half of my artist Born I Music’s video “Facts” with producer Spag Heddy. Check me out! How do I look?

 Kids don’t see race when they play with each other.
 Racism is taught.
 It is programmed.

 Whether they were white, Black, Latino, Asian or whatever, my interaction with people has been largely positive on this earth.
 My observation is people are mostly good and are just trying their best to be successful at this thing we call “life.”

 I love all people.
 Jesus Christ said the greatest commandments are to love God with your whole heart, mind and soul and to love your neighbor as you love yourself.
 So, I do.

 My last blogpost was too divisive.
 So, I deleted it.
 It was a reaction to that precious girl Nia Wilson being stabbed to death and not receiving timely justice.
 I don’t want people to get confused about my views on humanity, so I’ll state them here clearly:

 I love all people of all races.
 I love my neighbor as I love myself.
 I believe most people of all races are good and kind-hearted people.
 I don’t believe in prejudice.
 I’ll give anyone a chance.
 People are not perfect, including myself.
 Everyone makes mistakes.
 But, most people are doing their best to be good.
 We should all do our best to share our blessings with each other and make the world a better place.
 We are all in this together.

-I figured out a long time ago, if I’m going to have a presence on this earth, it might as well be positive.
-If we all have a ripple effect on the world, we might as well affect things positively.
+I figured out a long time ago, if we all have a ripple effect on the world, we might as well affect things positively.
 So, that’s what I plan to keep doing and keep influencing others to do as well.

 We were robbed of the most precious thing of all: the knowledge of who we are, which is kings and queens of the continent with the most natural resources of all, Africa, the Motherland, and as its people we are its greatest resource.
 Our value could never be quantified on a slave auction block, although they tried.
 We hail from Africa.
 Each African is worth more than the most precious Sierra Leone diamond and the purest gold from Ghana.